open-telemetry/oteps/text/trace/0247-peer-service-propagation.md

 ```

 Server-side instrumentation (e.g. http servers, gRPC on the receiver side)
-can then be updated to use the propagated context to look for the `sn` subkey
+can then be updated to use the propagated context to look for the `us` subkey
 in `TraceState`, and if it exists, use it to set `peer.service` on the local `Span`:

 ```java